pavelmc/Si5351mcu/README.md

 ```

+## Normal operation ##

+After the setup process you can setup any freq to any of the two outputs (CLK0 or CLK1) via the setFreq(CLK, FREQ) procedure as usual.

+If you get in trouble (freq not in the exact spot, or other weird things) after moving in steps of more than 10 Mhz or in the lower edge of the coverage (below 3 Mhz) just make a **single** reset() and all will be ok again.
+This just happened one time to me in the dev process so far, in the present code I don't see this effect any more, but I mentioned it "just in case".

+If you found a trouble like this I would like to hear about it to try to fix that, this is beta code and is the first iteration, it may contain some bugs or typos.

-If you need to apply/vary the correction factor **after** the setup process you will get a click noise on the next setFreq() to apply the changes.
+If you need to apply/vary the correction factor **after** the setup process (like in a own calibration routine) you will get a click noise on the next setFreq() to apply the changes, so, if you do it repeatedly it will have click noise on it, that perfectly normal.

 ## Author & contributors ##

-The only author is Pavel Milanes, CO7WT, reachable at pavelmc@gmail.com, Until now I have no contributors or sponsors.
+The only author is Pavel Milanes, CO7WT, reachable at pavelmc@gmail.com, contributors and sponsors are welcomed.

 ## Where to download the latest version? ##